One-Loop Integrals for Purely Virtual Particles: Threshold decomposition and fakeon prescription

+In the case considered, the diagrams that have the required configurations to contribute to $\delta_{\text{f}}\sigma$ are shown in~\autoref{fig:Sigma1112_Diagrams}.
+Note that the triangle and the box diagrams (a,c) and (b,d,e) share the same conditions for nonvanishing $\Delta_{\rm f} C_0$ and $\Delta_{\rm f} D_0$.
+In particular, the TV-functions related to the diagrams (a,c) coincide with those studied in the examples of~\autoref{sec:PVmod} and displayed in~\autoref{fig:C0_example} and~\autoref{fig:D0_example}.
+After integrating over the phase space and combining the conditions~\eqref{eq:condp2pm} and~\eqref{eq:DDQcond}, the diagrams (a,c) give a nonvanishing $\delta_{\text{f}}\sigma$ in the interval $227 \ \text{GeV}\lesssim \sqrt{s}\lesssim 360 \ \text{GeV}$, while the diagrams (b,d,e) contribute in a wider range $193 \ \text{GeV}\lesssim \sqrt{s}\lesssim 1192 \ \text{GeV}$.
+This is shown in the top panel of~\autoref{fig:Sigma1112}, where we can see the total cross section $\sigma_{\rm f}(\phi_1\phi_1\rightarrow \phi_1\phi_2)$ as a function of $\sqrt{s}$ in the case where $\phi_3$ is a standard particle (black line) or a fakeon (blue line).
+The corresponding behavior of $\delta_{\rm f} \sigma$ can be read from the bottom panel.
+The largest differences between the two scenarios are located at $\sqrt{s}=193$ GeV and $\sqrt{s}=227$ GeV, where $\delta_{\rm f} \sigma \simeq 9\% $ and $\delta_{\rm f} \sigma \simeq 6\% $, respectively.
+For $\sqrt{s}>227$ GeV the ratio $\delta_{\rm f} \sigma$ rapidly decreases, dropping below $1\% $ already at $\sqrt{s}=450$ GeV.
 The nonanalyticities typical of these modifications are evident.
 We stress that this type of behavior is not unusual in a cross section.
 Indeed, discontinuities like those in~\autoref{fig:Sigma1112} can appear in a standard cross section at two loops, where the imaginary parts of the one-loop amplitudes must be taken into account.
 Furthermore, other nonanalyticities might also appear in a one-loop cross section, since the real parts of a one-loop amplitude typically have points where they are continuous but not differentiable.
 In standard cases, these effects are highly suppressed and often not visible.
 However, the fakeon prescription has the feature of turning those effects on (in regions where they are usually absent) and amplify them, as we have shown in~\autoref{sec:PVmod}.
 Moreover, the largest differences are always in the neighborhood of the points where the effects turn on.
 This is an important phenomenological feature, since it localizes the effects of this type of new physics.
 Indeed, it is possible to select out a relatively small range of center-of-mass energy where to expect such behavior and suggest targeted experiments.